-Connie regularly argues complex points of law in the Texas Supreme Court and other appellate courts, with clients describing her as “very detail-oriented, has a great manner with non-lawyers, and works efficiently.”
-“She’s super well regarded in the market – a very careful and thoughtful individual.”
+Connie Pfeiffer regularly argues complex points of law in the Texas Supreme Court and other appellate courts, with clients describing her as “very detail-oriented, has a great manner with non-lawyers, and works efficiently.”
+“She’s super smart and strategic” and “a very careful and thoughtful individual.”

 Connie leads Yetter Coleman’s appellate practice and serves on the Firm’s Management Committee.
 She has an extensive record of success in state and federal appellate courts, including regularly appearing before and arguing in the Texas Supreme Court.

 As a board-certified appellate specialist, Connie provides strategic counsel to plaintiffs and defendants in a wide spectrum of industries involving complex business disputes, legal malpractice and fiduciary claims, personal injury, statutory, and procedural issues.

 While she relishes courtroom advocacy, Connie knows that most appeals are won because of the issues preserved at trial and the quality of briefs on appeal.
 She invests her energy in writing briefs that are both persuasive and a pleasure to read.
 Connie also values having strong relationships with clients and trial teams and planning long-term case strategy from the earliest stages of a suit.

 Connie’s reputation for excellence is reflected in professional honors that include being named both a “Top 100 Super Lawyer in Texas” and among the “Top 50 Women in Texas.”
 She also is band-ranked and recognized by clients and market peers as one of the top appellate lawyers in Texas by Chambers USA.